Holomorphic Path Integrals in Tangent Space for Flat Manifolds: Quantization of the phase space

 \end{definition}

-Eventhough the definition depends on the point $m$, the different products are isometric to each other.
-In the following theorem we demonstrate that all these elements constitute a Hilbert space of holomorphic functions. \begin{theorem} Let $Q$ be a flat Riemannian manifold, connected and geodesically complete.
+Even though the def\/inition depends on the point $m$, the dif\/ferent products are isometric to each other.
+In the following theorem we demonstrate that all these elements constitute a Hilbert space of holomorphic functions. \begin{theorem} Let $Q$ be a f\/lat Riemannian manifold, connected and geodesically complete.
 We assume the surjectivity of the exponential map.
 Then, the space of square integrable holomorphic functions on $P$ is a Hilbert space with the norm associated to the scalar product (\ref{productoescalar2}).
 We call this Hilbert space $\mathcal{B}_{P}.$ \end{theorem} \begin{proof} A holomorphic function $\phi : P \rightarrow \mathbb C$ induces (by {\em pull-back}) a holomorphic function on $T_mP,$ that is $\tilde{\phi}= \phi \circ \exp_m $.
 The set of all holomorphic functions on $T_mP$ whit the scalar product (\ref{productoescalar2}) is a Hilbert space $\mathcal{B}=\mathcal{H}L^2(\mathbb{C}^n,e^{-|z|^2})\subset L^2(\mathbb{C}^n,e^{-|z|^2})$ (see \cite{hall00a}).
 Let $\{\phi_i\}_{i=1}^\infty$ be a Cauchy sequence of holomorphic functions on $P$.
-It induces a new sequence $\{\tilde\phi_i\}_{i=1}^\infty$ which converges to a holomorphic function $\tilde{\phi}$ on $\mathcal{B}.$ One of the key properties of these spaces of holomorphic functions is the continuity of the evaluation map, i.\ e., for all $z$ exists a constant $M_z$ such that for all $\tilde{\phi}$ it is verified that
+It induces a new sequence $\{\tilde\phi_i\}_{i=1}^\infty$ which converges to a holomorphic function $\tilde{\phi}$ on $\mathcal{B}.$ One of the key properties of these spaces of holomorphic functions is the continuity of the evaluation map, i.\ e., for all $z$ exists a constant $M_z$ such that for all $\tilde{\phi}$ it is verif\/ied that

 Then,